 reduction of brittleness and split ends.

 If you dye your hair, use styling products, or blow-dry – leave-in hair products are essential for you.
-They work as a "shield," restoring structure and retaining moisture, preventing hair from drying out.
+They act as a "shield," restoring structure and retaining moisture, preventing hair from drying out.

 What types of leave-in products are there and how to choose them?

 The choice of product depends on your needs and hair type.
-Some want to seal the ends, some want to get rid of frizz, while others simply dream of shine.
+Some want to seal the ends, some want to eliminate frizz, while others simply dream of shine.
 It is important to understand: different textures work differently, and not every product is suitable for roots or fine hair.

 Main types of leave-in care: